-Monthly RJSCB business meetings, as well as all committee meetings, are open to the public.
-The Board's M/WBE and Services Procurement Committee and the Finance Committee meet on the first Thursday of the month.
-Those meetings take place at 8:00 am and 9:00 am respectively.
+Monthly RJSCB business meetings are open to the public.
+The Board, along with the M/WBE and Services Procurement Committee and the Finance Committee, meet on the second Monday of the month.
+Those meetings take place at 4:00 pm.

-The Board conducts its business meetings on the Monday following the Thursday Committee meetings at 4:30 p.m.
-Meetings are held at the Program offices located at 70 Carlson Road, Suite 200, Rochester New York 14610.
+Due to restrictions posed by the COVID-19 pandemic, meetings have been conducted virtually.
+When meetings can be held in person, they will be held at the Program offices located at 70 Carlson Road, Suite 200, Rochester, NY 14610.
 For scheduling, agendas, minutes and other details, visit the Board's website at www.rcsdk12.org/rsmp.

-Bylaws and Organizational Documents:
+Bylaws & Organizational Documents